ASISaga/architect-agent/whitepaper/boardroom-uiux-whitepaper.md

 ### 5.3 Where this is required

-Three places in this document already depend on it, and are updated below to say so directly:
+Four places in this document already depend on it, and are updated below to say so directly:

-- **Delegation** (Section 6) — a citation of standing authorization ("as delegated in June") is a deep link to the exact turn that granted it, making delegation self-auditing through the conversation itself.
+- **Delegation** (Section 7) — a citation of standing authorization ("as delegated in June") is a deep link to the exact turn that granted it, making delegation self-auditing through the conversation itself.
-- **Returning after absence** (Section 7) — a human re-entering a mature, low-engagement relationship is oriented through a short turn whose individual references are each a deep link to the one matter, if any, that actually needs them — not a document to read in full.
+- **Returning after absence** (Section 8) — a human re-entering a mature, low-engagement relationship is oriented through a short turn whose individual references are each a deep link to the one matter, if any, that actually needs them — not a document to read in full.
+- **Aggregate views** (Section 5.4) — a request to see everything at once — every current delegation, the full pending queue, the org chart — is answered with a link to a dashboard rendering, never with either an unreadable wall of inline text or a standing screen the human had to already know existed.
-- **Explainability** (Section 11) — an answer to "why" is a deep link to the actual precedent it draws on, not a description of one.
+- **Explainability** (Section 12) — an answer to "why" is a deep link to the actual precedent it draws on, not a description of one.

 Available from the very first rendering stage in Section 4.3 — a plain-text turn can already carry a working link — and growing richer, as inline unfurling, once MCP Apps rendering exists.

+### 5.4 Dashboards are jump-to destinations, never a home screen

+An aggregate rendering — every current delegation, the full pending queue, resonance trends, the org chart — is real, useful, and explicitly permitted in this design language, on one condition: it is reached exclusively as a jump-to deep link originating from something said in conversation, never as a persistent navigation item, a default landing view, or a destination a human can arrive at without a conversational reason to be there.

+Concretely: Boardroom does not present a dashboard because a human opened the product.
+It presents one because a human asked to see everything delegated at once, or because a catch-up turn (Section 8) determined a queue was too long to read inline and a link to see it in full was the more useful rendering than a wall of text.
+Either way, the human arrived by following a link out of something said, and the way back is the same conversation, exactly as it is for any other jump-to destination in Section 5.2.

+This is the corrected form of a dashboard, not its rejection.
+What was wrong in an earlier draft was never the aggregate view itself — it was making it a standing part of the interface a human could reach without Boardroom, or a conversation, ever being involved.

 ---

 ## 6. Authorization as Dialogue